yigitturhan/Coronavirus-Simulation/README.md

 # Coronavirus-Simulation
 This is a simulation code written in python.
-Furthermore information is in pdf.
+Furthermore information is in README file.